FesseMisk/FesseMisk.github.io/_posts/2022-10-07-op_homlgang.md

 				...
 ```

-In the running part of the code we start a brute force of all seeds and tried to decrypt the cipher text with the generated passwords.
-All decoded “plain text” that only included printable characters were printed, which turned out to be quite a few.
+In the running part of the code we started a brute force of all seeds and tried to decrypt the ciphertext with the generated passwords.
+Then we only printed the decoded “plaintext” that included printable characters, which turned out to be quite a few.

 It would be possible to search out the flag only looking at the output, but further filtering was possible.
 Knowing that it might be a BIP39 seed phrase the correct plain text should have 12 words.
-Looking for a minimum of 5 words was done like this `if len(message.split()) > 5:`, and was enough to filter out the correct flag.
+Looking for a minimum of 5 words was done like this `if len(message.split()) > 5:`, and that was enough to filter out the correct flag.

 ```python
 def main():